Pana‘ewa Zoo Discovery Forest

 Prince Jonah Kūhiō Kalani‘ana‘ole Elementary and Intermediate School first grade students planted native Hawaiian plants and learned from native plant experts at the Pana‘ewa Zoo Discovery Forest.
 See gallery here.

-Kamehameha Schools preschool and first grade students cleared weeds, planted seedlings, and learned from native plant experts at the Pana‘ewa Zoo Discovery Forest.
+A group of 80 Kamehameha Schools first grade students have visited the Discovery Forest several times to clear weeds, plant seedlings, and learn from native plant experts.
 See gallery here.

 Hawai‘i Tourism Authority